JurgenOnAzure/microsoft-azure-iot-developer-configure-solutions-time-series-insights-tsi/README.md

 Hi!

-Here you'll find the demo code for my Pluralsight course [Microsoft Azure IoT Developer: Configure Solutions for Time Series Insights (TSI)](https://www.pluralsight.com/authors/jurgen-kevelaers).
+Here you'll find the demo code for my Pluralsight course [Microsoft Azure IoT Developer: Configure Solutions for Time Series Insights (TSI)](https://pluralsight.pxf.io/iot-tsi).

 I hope you enjoyed the course.
 If you have any questions, please don't hesitate don't contact me!

+# iot-developer-tsi-m1

+You can use this .NET project generate and send sample telemetry for multiple devices to Azure IoT Hub, for example to use as a data source in Azure Stream Analytics (ASA) or Time Series Insights (TSI).